The Tree of Life (film): Philosophical

 Many reviewers have noted the philosophical and theological themes of the film.
-Catholic author and now auxiliary bishop of Los Angeles Fr.
-Robert Barron, reviewing The Tree of Life for a Chicago Tribune blog, noted that "in the play of good and evil, in the tension between nature and grace, God is up to something beautiful, though we are unable to grasp it totally...“Tree of Life” is communicating this same difficult but vital lesson."
+Catholic author and now bishop of the Diocese of Winona–Rochester Fr.
+Robert Barron, reviewing The Tree of Life for a Chicago Tribune blog, noted that "in the play of good and evil, in the tension between nature and grace, God is up to something beautiful, though we are unable to grasp it totally...Tree of Life is communicating this same difficult but vital lesson."
 The Catholic magazine America called the film "a philosophical exploration of grief, theodicy and the duality of grace and human nature".
 They described the final beach scene as "the greatest film depiction of eschatological bodily resurrection".

-Rabbi David Wolpe says "that Terrence Malick's new film "Tree of Life" opens with a quotation from Job.
+Rabbi David Wolpe said "that Terrence Malick's new film Tree of Life opens with a quotation from Job.
 That quotation holds the key to the film and in some sense, the key to our attitude toward life."
 He added that "The agony of the parents, the periodic cruelty of the father — all are the powerful but passing dramas that for the moment entirely preoccupy us as we watch the movie.
 But then we are drawn back to a world so much bigger than our hour upon the stage that we know again how essentially small is each human story."

 According to Bob Mondello, the film is showing that "to understand the death of a young man, we need to understand everything that led to his creation, starting with creation itself."

 Kristen Scharold compared the film to Augustine's Confessions, and noted how one voiceover is nearly identical to a quote from Fyodor Dostoevsky's The Brothers Karamazov.